RetroRenting: An Online Policy for Service Caching at the Edge: Proof Outlines

 \subsection{Proof Outline for Theorem \ref{thm:any_online}}

 We divide the class of deterministic online policies into two sub-classes.
-Any policy in the first sub-class caches the service during the first time-slot.
+Any policy in the first sub-class hosts the service during the first time-slot.
 All other polices are in the second sub-class.

-For each policy in either sub-class, we construct a specific arrival sequence and compute the ratio of the cost incurred by the deterministic online policy and an alternative policy.
+For each policy in either sub-class, we construct a specific arrival sequence, a specific rent cost sequence and compute the ratio of the cost incurred by the deterministic online policy and an alternative policy.
 By definition, this ratio serves as a lower bound on the competitive ratio of the deterministic online policy.